Latin tenses: Sequence of tenses rule

 Latin speakers used subjunctive verbs to report questions, statements, and ideas.
 When the verb of telling or asking in the dominant clause is primary, the subjunctive verb in the dependent clause must also be primary; when the verb in the dominant clause is secondary or historic, the subjunctive verb in the dependent clause must also be in a historic tense.
 This rule can be illustrated with the following table:

 This rule applies to all kinds of sentences where the dependent verb is put in the subjunctive mood, for example indirect speech, indirect questions, indirect commands, purpose clauses, most consecutive clauses, clauses after verbs of fearing, quīn clauses and others.
 It does not apply to more loosely connected dependent clauses, such as relative clauses, where the verb is in the indicative.

 The perfect tense appears in both rows, depending on whether it has a present perfect meaning ('have done', primary) or past simple meaning ('did', historic).
 But even when it has a present perfect meaning it is often treated as a historic tense (see further below).

+It may be noted that although the perfect indicative is usually treated as a historic tense, the perfect subjunctive is usually treated as a primary one (but see exceptions below).